-Keepers of the Faith is set among the members of a small Muslim sect of India, ruled by an oppressive priesthood that demands absolute submission, while overseeing regressive customs such as wearing the veil, isolating widows, and female circumcision.
-When a section of the community rebels, the head priest's wrath comes crashing down upon them.
-In their excommunication, they are shunned by friends and family and denied religious rites such as burials.
-A peaceful community is split into two.
+Keepers of the Faith is set among the members of a small Muslim sect of India, ruled by an oppressive priesthood that demands absolute submission.
+When a section of the community rebels, the head priest's wrath comes crashing down upon them and a peaceful community is split into two.

 The novel follows the fates of two teenage lovers who find themselves on opposite sides of the schism.
 Their dream of a happy life together is shattered and they are forced into separate destinies.
-Years later, as family man and woman their paths cross again, presenting them with soul-destroying choices.
+Years later their paths cross again, presenting them with soul-destroying choices.

 Ismail K. Poonawala is a prominent academic and scholar who has written exentsively on Ismaili history and philosophy.
 He is the Professor Emeritus of Arabic and Islamic Studies at the University of California, Los Angeles.
 When he read Keepers of the Faith he liked it so much that he went on to write a foreword for it.

 It is no easy task to survey and present a comprehensive view of the contemporary history of a close-knit Shia Muslim community to a broad public audience without compromising on the scholarly rigor demanded by the subtle nuances of that history.
 In an ambitious endeavor to do precisely that, Shaukat Ajmeri masterfully executes just such a task in his debut novel Keepers of the Faith, setting an exemplary standard that ought to be followed by aspiring writers in the genre of historical fiction.
 However, it should be noted that the term 'fiction' as employed here ought to be understood in a restricted sense, as parts of the novel are anchored in the heartrending events that took place in Udaipur during the early seventies of the last century, the repercussions of which vibrate until today.